zelaznik/frozen_dict/README.md

 Features:
 - Hashable like a tuple.
 It returns a hash if and only if its values are hashable.
 - Compatible with both Python 2 and Python3.
-Tested on 2.7 and 3.4
 - Supports bi-directional conversion to and from regular dictionaries
 - A FrozenDict is also created using the same arguments needed to instantiate a regular dict.
 - Can replace an existing dictionary, assuming your code doesn't check types.